Connecticut for Lieberman: Party mission

 The two competing factions have differing views of the party's mission in the wake of the 2006 election.

 As Orman expressed it in 2007, "What we said was that if the state was going to allow a fake institution to exist, we were going to turn that fake institution into a real party to hold Joe accountable."

 Korchin, however, stated: "Connecticut for Lieberman is a new political party that carries on what used to be the ideals of the Democratic Party: A liberal approach to domestic issues coupled with a strong commitment to a robust foreign policy.
 New members who subscribe to this platform are welcome."

 Later activities and demise

 Activist John Mertens was nominated as the party's candidate for United States Senate in 2010.
 Mertens had been an ardent critic of Senator Lieberman, and during an interview with Monmouth University's student newspaper, he said: "[In 2012] the party will run a candidate against Joe Lieberman!"
-Lieberman, however, announced in January 2011 that he would not seek re-election to his Senate seat when his term ends in 2013.
+Lieberman, however, announced in January 2011 that he would not seek re-election to his Senate seat in 2012.

 In January 2013, the party lost its minor party status after not fielding any candidates in the November 2012 elections.
 Mertens, who left the party and became an Independent shortly after the elections, said, "We don't have a ballot line.
 With Joe retiring, its purpose has been kind of served."